do0gra/do0gra.github.io/api_function_hashing.md

 However, the logic remains consistent: the hash of the DLL name and function name are XOR’ed to match the obfuscated value in the data block.

 ![ida_9](/assets/images/api_function_hashing/ida_9.PNG)

+## Conclusion

+API hashing remains a widely used evasion technique in malware, especially in advanced tooling like Cobalt Strike.
+By leveraging XORed hash values and indirect resolution via memory-resident data blocks, these loaders can dynamically resolve only the APIs they need, without revealing names in cleartext.

+Understanding this technique and its implementation patterns is crucial for analysts when reverse-engineering obfuscated loaders, detecting shellcode behavior, and building effective detection strategies.